Participatory budgeting: North America and Europe

 Adaptations of the participatory democracy model are found mainly in Spain and Italy.
 Also widespread on the Iberian Peninsula are participatory budgets that incorporate elements of the multi-stakeholder participation model.
 The most widespread participatory budgets in Europe, however, are those that closely resemble the proximity participation model.
 Most notably, this model has been embraced in the Netherlands, Denmark, Sweden, Switzerland, Germany, Austria, Portugal, Latvia, and Estonia.
 Participatory budgeting has also taken root in North America, particularly Canada and the United States.

 Africa

 The development of participatory budgeting is relatively recent in Africa.
 Development took on impetus when the Federation of African Cities and Regional Governments (UCLGAA) took an active role promoting training and visibility regarding participatory budgeting at its triennial International Meeting, Africities, held in Dakar in 2012.
 The path followed in Africa is the same as the one followed by Latin American radical movements.
 It differs from European cases, where local governments played a major role.
 During the 2000s, alternative globalization networks exerted a strong impact.
-However, in a continent heavily burdened by social and economic problems, the innovation that participatory budgeting represents could be an important resource of hope.